RP8844/sql-challenge/README.md

 Design tables to hold the data from the CSV files, import the CSV files into a SQL database and answer questions about the data.

 This entails:
-1. Data modeling
+1. Data Modeling
-2. Data engineering
+2. Data Engineering
-3. Data analysis
+3. Data Analysis

 # Data Modeling
 After inspecting the CSVs, create an ERD using Quick Database Diagrams.